-In order to keep accurate attendance documentation, parents/guardians are asked to notify the office each time a student is absent.
+In order to keep accurate attendance documentation, parents/guardians are asked to notify the office by emailing attendance@shasaints.org (by 9 A.M.) each time a student is absent.
 Absences are designated excused or unexcused per Diocesan policy.
 When the office is not notified of an absence, the absence is marked as unexcused.